aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/getting-started/installation/introduction/_index.md

 Using the installer has a couple of advantages:

-1. It makes all the necessary entries into the system registry to expose Microsoft Excel to COM applications.
+1. It makes all necessary entries into the system registry to expose Microsoft Excel to COM applications.
-2. It contains the demo projects that allow you to obtain code samples.
+1. It contains the demo projects that allow you to obtain code samples.

 {{% /alert %}}